Terms and Conditions

 4. Responsibility of the hirer

-• Leave the premises clean, tidy and secure at the end of the hire period.
-Hirers will be responsible for cleaning of equipment they use and the area utilised, in compliance with any Government guidelines.
-A charge may be levied/deposits forfeited if items have to be cleared away or premises have to be cleaned after an event.
+Leave the premises clean, tidy and secure at the end of the hire period.
+Hirers will be responsible for cleaning of equipment they use including kitchen appliances e.g. the cooker, and the area utilised.
+A charge may be levied/deposits forfeited if items have to be cleared away or premises/equipment have to be cleaned after an event.

-• Ensure that all equipment, chairs, tables etc are returned to their original storage place and secured as required; people have left the building; lights and heating is switched off.
+Ensure that; all equipment, chairs, tables etc are returned to their original storage place and secured as required; people have left the building; lights are switched off, and heating returned to pre-event temperatures.

-• Ensure that all participants behave in a safe manner at all times and in compliance with safety notices in the premises.
-Attention is drawn to food hygiene, electrical safety, handling and stacking of heavy and bulky objects (including the chairs in the main hall), COSHH regulations and fire safety.
+Ensure that all participants behave in a safe manner and in compliance with safety notices in the premises.
+Attention is particularly drawn to food hygiene, electrical safety, handling and stacking of heavy and bulky objects, COSHH regulations and fire safety.

-• Where a licensable activity takes place, the hirer agrees to operate under the conditions of the Premises licence (See para 8).
-Alcoholic drinks cannot be taken outside the premises.
+Where a licensable activity takes place, the hirer agrees to operate under the conditions of the Premises licence (See para 8).
+Alcoholic drinks cannot be taken outside the boundary of the village hall premises.
+The garden to the front of the building forms part of the village hall premises.

-• When different parts of the hall are booked at the same time by different hirers, each hirer is responsible for the parts they have hired and the people attending their event.
+When different parts of the hall are booked at the same time by different hirers, each hirer is responsible for the parts they have hired and the people attending their event.
+However, the last hirer leaving the Hall shall be responsible for ensuring the security of the building.

-• The hall is located in a residential area and due consideration should be given to noise and parking.
-Care should be taken not to disturb the residents when leaving late at night, playing music at inappropriate levels and parking should not take place on the village greens.
+The hall is located in a residential area and due consideration shall be given to minimising noise and potential parking issues.
+Care shall be taken not to disturb residents when leaving late at night, or during the hire period.
+This includes not opening windows and/or the fire escape door to the rear of the building, if for example, playing music or any other loud activity.
+Parking shall not take place on the village greens.

 5. Use of Premises